SITING OF SCHOOL FARM AND CONSTRUCTION OF FARM ROAD

-A farm is an area of land for growing crops and/or raising Him animals.
+A farm is an area of land for growing crops and/or rearing of animals.
 The school farm is a place where students of agric acquire practical skills and knowledge in crop or animal production.

-Factors to Consider in Choosing a Site for a Sc Farm
+Factors to Consider in Choosing a Site for a School Farm

 1. Nearness to the School